Decent-Partners/platform/readme.md

 ### 📺 Livepeer Streaming

-We integrate [Livepeer](https://livepeer.org/) for decentralized, cost-effective video streaming.
-Live broadcasts and content archives are linked to digital storefronts, enabling seamless content-to-commerce flows.
+We integrate [Livepeer](https://livepeer.org/) for decentralised, cost-effective video streaming and real time AI.
+Live broadcasts and content archives are linked to digital storefronts, enabling seamless media-to-commerce flows.

 ### 🪙 On-Chain Incentives

 Our ecosystem is powered by:

-* **dUSD** – a yield-bearing stablecoin used for payments and creator economies
+* **dUSD** – a yield-bearing stablecoin used for payments with yield recirculated back into the ecosystem.
-* **KAB** – minted automatically based on real economic activity (e.g., sales, viewership), serving as the native unit of value
 * **Points** – a loyalty layer offering cashback to customers and tracking economic contributions for merchants
+* **KAB** – the underlying network and ownership protocol that confers legally enforceable rights and obligations.

 ### 🧩 Modular Design